 Please don’t concentrate on seeing affected parts only.
 See the parts that got well.
 Do not expect 100% in any situation.
 No need to do a comparison with others.

 Such a mind also can help your healing.

 Do you notice that there are grateful things here and there all the time?
 Even in your current situation, there should be many.
 Remember this.
 You are experiencing this journey to find them out in spite of suffering.

 The day will be soon.
 Trust your natural healing ability.

 Hang in there!!
 Good luck!

 **Please don’t misunderstand this.
-There’s no data in the world about frequency of TSW and no one can proove if it won’t happen any more for good.
-It is the scary point of side-effect of medications.
+There are no data in the world about frequency of TSW and no one can prove if it won’t happen anymore for good.
+It is the scary point of the side-effect of medications.
 You just can be healed from your current TSW shortly with this method.
 Also, this doesn’t mean it can change your original body composition or your original sickness though most of us feel it gets much better than before.